Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/grid/mix-and-match/html/mix-and-match.md

 ### Mix and match

-Don't want your columns to simply stack in some grid tiers?
-Use a combination of different classes for each tier as needed.
-See the example below for a better idea of how it all works.
+If you don’t want your columns to simply stack in grid tiers, use a combination of different classes for each tier as needed.
+See the example below.

 ```html
 <!-- Stack the columns on mobile by making one full-width and the other half-width -->